shenfanyi/Paragraph_structure/README.md

 url_4.txt: the 4th kind of crawled urls, which are used for latter processing

-tree/*: each file includes the crawled abstract and its tree
+tree/*: each file includes the crawled abstract and its tree (367 files in total)